SergioGDev/zara-web-challenge-sgh/README.md

 This section describes the project's code structure, detailing the key components and their organization.
 Below are the main elements of the code:

-- `src/contexts`: This has the context that handle the behave of the application.
-Inside we have the `HeroFinderContext` that have the state of the global app (hero list, the text of the finder, etc.).
 - `src/components`: Here are the individual components of the app (`FinderInput`, `HeroCard`, etc.)
 - `src/pages`: Every page inside here have the full screen that we'll see on the screen.
 This pages will be used with the NextJS Router.
 - `src/helpers`: This folder have helpers to use on the main project.
 The methods to get the API info are here.